Staying Healthy in the Winter season

 Author

-Dr. Chianni Lin, DAOM As a Doctor of Acupuncture & Oriental Medicine (DAOM) in Santa Monica, California, Chianni Lin is highly respected as one of the leading Eastern Integrative Medicine providers serving Santa Monica.
-Her integrated practice incorporates acupuncture, herbal therapy, nutrition, lifestyle coaching and yoga therapy.
+Dr. Chianni Lin at the Center for acupuncture & Anti-Aging Medicine Dr. Chianni Lin, DAOM As a Doctor of Acupuncture & Oriental Medicine (DAOM) in Santa Monica, California, Dr. Chianni Lin is highly respected as one of the leading Eastern Integrative Medicine providers serving Los Angeles.
+Her integrated practice, the Center for Acupuncture & Anti-Aging Medicine, incorporates acupuncture, herbal therapy, myofascial release, lifestyle coaching, and movement therapy (yoga, qigong).
+Dr. Lin is deeply committed to making a meaningful difference in her patients' Health, Longevity, and Vitality.

 You Might Also Enjoy...